Timber Stand Improvement

 For more information and publications on forest management, marketing, and protection, contact your county Extension office.

 The following publications provide more detailed information on topics related to timber stand improvement.
 Copies are available from your county Extension office.

-Revised by Dr. A. Brady Self, Assistant Extension Professor, Forestry, from earlier editions by Dr. Andrew J. Londo and Dr. Thomas A. Monaghan.
+Revised by Brady Self, PhD, Associate Extension Professor, Forestry, from earlier editions by Andrew J. Londo, PhD, and Thomas A. Monaghan, PhD.